MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-deploy-apps-winse/validate-apps.md

 > A Win32 application may install correctly, but report to Intune as failed.\
 > A Win32 app may also fail to install, but report as installed to Intune.
 >
-> In both cases, the issue is in the detection rules defined in Intune, which must be configured correctly to detect the installation of the app.
+> In both cases, the issue may be in the detection rules defined in Intune, which must be configured correctly to detect the installation of the app.

 ### Check for installation on the device